 What are the Sponsor requirements for Prospective Marriage Visa application?

-At the time of writing these new requirements are currently not in effect but will come into effect sometime in the future.
+The sponsorship requirements will be changing.
+At the time of writing (July 2023) these new requirements are currently not in effect but will come into effect sometime in the future.
 Currently a couple can lodge a visa application any time and the sponsorship application can be submitted shortly after.
 Once the changes come into effect, a sponsor will need to be approved before a Prospective Marriage Visa application can be lodged.

 Will I be asked to attend a Prospective Marriage Visa interview?